12 Interesting Facts About Breasts

 Call them boobs, boobies, ta-ta’s or hooters; our unique ‘girls’ deserve class-A care and treatment.
 Not just for their primary evolutionary-function to feed our offspring but also to help us feel wholesome and awesome.
 And since most women take care when selecting the best and most trendy undergarment designs, ensuring the well-being of your ‘ladies’ comes down to choosing the perfect fitting support.

 Got boobs and love them?
-Here are 12 interesting facts from our “booblopedia” that you might not have known:
+Here are 12 interesting facts about breasts from our “booblopedia” that you might not have known:

 1. Celebrate Their Uniqueness:

 No matter what size and shape; breasts are amazing and indeed no two are created equal.
 In fact, research shows that even your own breasts can be different in size and shape from each other and the left breast is often smaller than your right breast.
 If you want to choose the right support, get familiar with your unique shape.
 Not just the size of your breasts.

 2. Your Breasts are Glands, Not Muscles:

 Surprised?
 Boobs consist primarily of skin tissue, glandular tissue, connective tissue, ductal lobes, fats and ligaments.
 These mounds are a complex network of mammary glands that have fat cells and tubes that are not fully matured until pregnancy or lactation occurs.
 However, when you enter the perimenopausal phase, there are changes in your body hormones and they no longer support the ductal lobes leading to sagging boobs.
 Fret not because hope is still at hand.
 Choosing the correct Sports Bra with the right cup size and shape is one of the best ways to tackle the situation.